 It has been nearly 40 years since Sunday, September 12, 1976, when the body of a young woman was discovered along an access road in Woodlawn, Maryland, near the Lorraine Park Cemetery.
-She had suffered greatly before dying; she was drugged and tortured.
+She suffered greatly before dying.
+She was drugged and tortured.

 Although her body was found in Maryland, there are several clues that suggest a link to Massachusetts.
 Police in Baltimore and Boston are working closely to identify her and solve this case.

-She had been drugged with the sedative Chlorpromazine, which is an anti-psychotic medication.
+She had been drugged with the sedative Chlorpromazine, an anti-psychotic medication.